richmahn/en_tn/1jn/front/intro.md

 #### Who were the people that John spoke against? ####

-It is possible that the people John spoke against were those who would eventually become known as Gnostics.
+The people John spoke against were possibly those who would become known as Gnostics.
 These people believed that the physical world was evil.
-Since they believed Jeses was divine, they denied that he was truly human.
+Since they believed Jesus was divine, they denied that he was truly human.
 This is because they thought God would not become human since the physical body is evil.
 (See: [[rc://en/tw/dict/bible/kt/evil]])

 ## Part 3: Important Translation Issues ##

 #### What do the words "remain," "reside," and "abide" mean in 1 John? ####

-John often used the words "remain," "reside", and "abide" as metaphors.
+John often used the words "remain," "reside," and "abide" as metaphors.
 John spoke of a believer becoming more faithful to Jesus and knowing Jesus better as if Jesus' word "remained" in the believer.
-And, John spoke of someone being spiritually joined to someone else as if the person "remained" in the other person.
+Also, John spoke of someone being spiritually joined to someone else as if the person "remained" in the other person.
 Christians are said to "remain" in Christ and in God.
 The Father is said to "remain" in the Son, and the Son is said to "remain" in the Father.
 The Son is said to "remain" in believers.
 The Holy Spirit is also said to "remain" in the believers.

 Many translators will find it impossible to represent these ideas in their languages in exactly the same way.
 For example, John intended to express the idea of the Christian being spiritually together with God when he said, "He who says he remains in God" (1 John 2:6).
-The UDB says, "If we say that we are in union with God," but translators will often have to find other expressions that communicate well.
+The UDB says, "If we say that we are in union with God," but translators will often have to find other expressions that communicate these ideas well.

 In the passage, "the word of God remains in you" (1 John 2:13), the UDB expresses this idea as, "you continue to obey what God commands."
 Many translators will find it possible to use this translation as a model.